 Language • The primary language of India is Hindi, though many tribal and regional dialects are also spoken.
 In Ladakh, the primary language is a Tibetan dialect of Ladakhi.
 Urdu is also spoken in the region.
 All classes at the school we collaborate with are taught in English, so many of the students, particularly the older ones, are conversant in English.

 Climate • Our base in Ladakh is located amidst the foothills of Himalayas at 11,000 feet in altitude, so students with a history of altitude sensitivity should consider a different destination.
 The climate here is extremely dry, with little rainfall.
 The sun is quite strong, and summer temperatures can climb into the 80s during the day, while it is cool at night.
-We trek to altitudes above 12,000 feet where it can be cold.
+We trek to altitudes of 14,000 feet where it can be cold.

 Cuisine • In India, much of the cuisine is vegetarian, served with rice and/or bread.
 Most meals are rice-based, and vegetables are fresh and grown locally.
 You will find plentiful baked goods, and warm butter tea is common.